You need a weekly homeschool planner! Why?

 And then the kids spend the entire day yelling, “Mom, what do I do now?”
 It gets old… fast.

-So every weekend I spend a few minutes filling out these weekly homeschool planning sheets for the kids and myself.
+So every weekend I spend a few minutes filling out these weekly homeschool planning sheets found in the resource library for the kids and myself.
 Some years I have the teens fill out the sheets for themselves.
 Right now I’m filling the sheets out instead.

 First I grab one of the teens and begin filling it out.
 Math is always the easiest subject, so I usually start with that.
 Then I move on to planning Tapestry of Grace.